 The hypothesis is that there is a link between ayahuasca-induced vibrational-hyper-synchrony and kundalini awakening.

 But how is this happening?
 What is the process?
 I explored with ayahuasca a few times, just to observe the experience in myself.
-And the subjective experience was that all my cells were connected with all other cells, and with environment, and then with space and time.
+And the subjective experience was that all the cells were connected with all other cells, and with the environment, and then with space and time.
 This synchrony is observed also by the neuroscientists, who talk about the conscious experience in relation to the gamma synchrony in the brain.
 In my opinion, this gamma synchrony is just a result of a large vibrational synchrony.

 – we all have this “witnessing awareness” active in various degrees, it is developing naturally in humans, just as any other mutation/evolution; it seems that there is a “witnessing” property in each layer (physical, energy, cognition).

 – the “microtubules” energy layer, and the subjective experience of “pure” energy awareness experienced by mystics are related somehow.

 – the body vibratory layer can increase the interconnectedness of its parts, when DMT is involved, either by endogenous production or by external means (e.g. using ayahuasca).

 – how is DMT influencing the microtubules?
 By increasing the conductance in microtubules, making them more able to “resonate” and tune into the “collective synchrony”.